craftablescience/VPKEdit/README.md

   - Source 1 Models
   - Source 1 DMX files (particles, SFM sessions, etc.)
   - Source 1 Prop Lightmaps (`PPL` files)
-- Create VPKs of any version from scratch or an existing folder
+- Create pack files of any version from scratch or an existing folder
 - Add and remove files and folders from writable pack files
 - Extract files and folders from readable pack files
 - Switch version of existing VPKs